Gerald1614/weather-ui-old/README.md

 What was new to me was working with a few new libraries to present data in nice visuals.
 I decided to try v-charts which enabled me to get access to gauge supported by the e-charts libraries (not very well documented).
 For the barometer, I decided to use pure css code.
 I also leveraged Vuetify which is a very nice framework to style the application.
+ATTENTION : this UI is nto working with the lastest backend releases as i decided fro the new UI to fecth the API data in NOdeJS and send it to the front end with socket.io.

 ## Installation